semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 This tells Semgrep that **every** occurrence of `$X` after `check_if_safe($X)` must be considered santized.

 This approach has two main limitations.
 First, it overrides any further tainting that can be performed on the code matched by `$X`.
-In the example code below, the call `sink(x)` is  **not** reported as tainted despite `x` has been tainted!
+In the example code below, the call `sink(x)` is  **not** reported as tainted despite `x` having been tainted!

 ```python
 check_if_safe(x)